Rhett Akins

 Thomas Rhett Akins Sr. (born October 13, 1969) is an American country music singer and songwriter.
 Signed to Decca Records between 1994 and 1997, he released two albums for that label (1995's A Thousand Memories and 1996's Somebody New), followed by 1998's What Livin's All About on MCA Nashville.
 Friday Night in Dixie was released in 2002 on Audium Entertainment.
 Overall, his albums have accounted for fourteen singles on the Billboard Hot Country Songs, including the number one "Don't Get Me Started" from 1996.

 Although he has not charted a single since 2006, Akins has written singles for other country music singers, primarily as one-third of the songwriting team The Peach Pickers, alongside Dallas Davidson and Ben Hayslip.
 He is also the father of fellow country singer Thomas Rhett.

+On June 29, 2026, Akins gained one of country music's crowning achievements when he was invited to become a member of the Grand Ole Opry.

 Early life

-Thomas Rhett Akins Sr. was born on October 13, 1969, in Valdosta, Georgia, to Pamela (née LaHood) and Thomas Akins.
+Thomas Rhett Akins was born on October 13, 1969, in Valdosta, Georgia, to Pamela (née LaHood) and Thomas “Buzz” Akins.
 By age 11, he and his two younger brothers had formed a band.
 Rhett played football at the University of Georgia and studied business but gave up his studies after a year.
 He then worked for his father’s oil and gas distribution company.